Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Some of the symptoms to watch out for are as follows: decreased or increased urination, fluid retention, swelling, nausea, high blood pressure, and blood in the urine.

-This is a very serious health complication as one would need to undergo dialysis and take a number of drug doses to, not even treat, but at least help alleviate the symptoms.
+This is a very serious health complication as one would need to undergo dialysis and take several drug doses to not only treat but at least help alleviate the symptoms.

 THE SETTLEMENTS FOR CAMP LEJEUNE VICTIMS